AutoSizeComments/AutoSizeComments/README.md

 This was originally a feature from the [Blueprint Assist Plugin](https://www.unrealengine.com/marketplace/en-US/product/blueprint-assist), a plugin that provides automatic formatting and mouse-free node editing when working with blueprints.

+# Graph issues

+### Material Graph

+Does not correctly remember the nodes inside
+* On reopening the graph the comments try to find contained nodes using a collision check

+### Control Rig Graph
+* No support for Control Rig graph due to some oddities in how the graph has been implemented

 # Building the plugin

 There are two methods of building the plugin.
 I suggest using the first method if you have a C++ project setup.